 Four years of medical school requires dedication and numerous sacrifices to achieve your ultimate goal.
 We feel it is important to acknowledge individual accomplishments, observe certain rites of passage and celebrate the achievement of major milestones.
 The Office of Student Affairs sponsors numerous special events throughout the year to provide guidance for the next step in your journey and to honor successes along the way.

 Congratulations, you got into medical school!
 There are a number of events before classes start that are organized for you to get to know your classmates, learn more about the school, explore our great city and learn what to expect over the next four years.
-These events culminate with a White Coat ceremony where you are officially welcomed into the medical profession.
+These events include your White Coat ceremony where you are officially welcomed into the medical profession.

 - Welcome Weekend (May)